 treatment and the war on drugs

-Methadone Maintenance Therapy and Racial Disparities in Accessing Buprenorphine
+Methadone Maintenance treatment and Racial Disparities in Accessing Buprenorphine

 Methadone maintenance treatment (MMT) programs began to operate in communities of color in New York City in the 1970s.
-While methadone treatment allows opioid dependent people to manage their addiction through the suppression of withdrawal symptoms and the reduction of cravings, its use is restricted by federal regulations.
-MMT programs are sequestered within regulated clinics -- wherein clinicians directly observe patient dosage.
+While methadone treatment allow people dependent on opioids to manage their addiction through the suppression of withdrawal symptoms and the reduction of cravings, its use is restricted by federal regulations.
+MMT programs are sequestered within regulated clinics, wherein clinicians directly observe patient dosage.
 Further, patients are subject to random drug testing and cannot obtain a multi-day dose without permission.

 Alternatively, buprenorphine, which has shown to improve both treatment retention and health outcomes among low-income, socially marginalized populations, is inequitably distributed among opioid maintenance treatment patients.
 New York City has attempted to promote increased access to buprenorphine by encouraging physicians to become certified.
-Despite these efforts, buprenorphine prescribers are more likely located in high income, predominantly White areas of New York City, while methadone treatment clinics are concentrated in low-income, predominantly Black or Latino areas.
+Despite these efforts, buprenorphine prescribers are more likely to be located in high-income, predominantly white areas of New York City, while methadone treatment clinics are concentrated in low-income, predominantly black or Latino areas.

 drug court and COERCIVE treatment